 Why take dual credit classes?

-Dual Credit offers motivated high school juniors and seniors the opportunity to earn college and high school credit simultaneously.
+Dual Credit offers motivated high school students the opportunity to earn college and high school credit simultaneously.

 As a Dual Credit student, you can: